-- Working to ensure equitable funding for first-time homeowners, while increasing the amount of grants and citywide programs helping to secure matching dollars for closing costs on residents looking to invest in their homes and properties
+- Working to ensure equitable funding for first-time homeowners, while increasing grant funding and citywide programs to help to secure matching dollars for closing costs on residents looking to invest in their homes and properties.

 - Working with district courts to establish a more streamlined and fair practice as it relates to landlord and tenant relations, evictions and housing regulations.